Buying property in Pyrenees-Atlantiques

 The department’s other main cities include Biarritz, Bayonne and Anglet which are seaside towns not far from the rolling countryside.
 There, you’ll find lots of apartments and very popular ‘Maison Basques’, which feature bright timber window frames and woodwork – often in green or dark red.
 It’s quite rare to see a Basque home up for sale as their uniqueness has meant they’ve been passed down for generations.

-In the east of Pyrenees-Atlantiques you’ll find traditional Bearn house with tiled or stone roofs, pebbled facades and usually a courtyard and outbuildings.
+In the east of Pyrenees-Atlantiques, you’ll find traditional Bearn houses with tiled or stone roofs, pebbled facades and usually a courtyard and outbuildings.

 Steps to buying property in Pyrenees-Atlantiques